What kinds of incentive plan are most commonly offered and to whom?

 Neither ESPPs nor ISOs are subject to taxation for Social Security or Medicare purposes.

-It should also be noted that officers, certain shareholders and highly-compensated individuals may be subject (there are common exceptions) to an additional 20% tax upon a change of control or sale of substantially all of the assets of a corporation under Sections 280G and 4999 of the US tax code if the present value of certain accelerated payments or certain payments contingent upon the transaction equal or exceed 3 times the average compensation paid to such person during the previously-completed 5 calendar years (the so-called “golden parachute” tax).
+It should also be noted that officers, certain shareholders and highly-compensated individuals may be subject (there are common exceptions) to an additional 20% tax upon a change of control or sale of substantially all of the assets of a corporation under Sections 280G and 4999 of the US tax code if the present value of certain accelerated payments or certain payments contingent upon the transaction equals or exceeds 3 times the average compensation paid to such person during the previously-completed 5 calendar years (the so-called “golden parachute” tax).

-v.
-In connection with any loans offered to participants (either by the company operating the incentive plan, the employer of the participant (if different) or a third party) as part of the incentive plan.
+(v) in connection with any loans offered to participants (either by the company operating the incentive plan, the employer of the participant (if different) or a third party) as part of the incentive plan.

 Loans to purchase company stock are rare at public companies.
 In fact, public company executive officers are prohibited by law from borrowing money from the issuer.

-It is not uncommon, however, for private corporations to lend money to executives to purchase stock when valuations are relatively low such as when the company is in its start-up phase.
+It is not uncommon, however, for private corporations to lend money to executives to purchase stock when valuations are low such as when the company is in its start-up phase.

 If funds are lent to purchase shares, the participant usually will make a Section 83(b) election which reflects no income being recognized at that time because the amount paid with the borrowed proceeds equals the fair market value of the shares purchased.

-LLCs generally avoid lending money to participants to purchase equity because equity awards may be granted as profits interests for which the purchase price is nil.
+LLCs avoid lending money to participants to purchase equity because equity awards may be granted as profits interests for which the purchase price is nil.

 State and local tax consequences, if any, vary and are beyond the scope of this Guide.

-i. on grant;
+(i) on grant;

 No consequences at grant.

-ii. on vesting;
+(ii) on vesting;

 RSUs and (unless timely Section 83(b) elections have been made) restricted stock and profits interest awards are subject to taxation at vesting for Social Security and Medicare purposes.
-Employers owe the employer portion of such taxes which are equal to the amount of Social Security and Medicare taxes paid by employees (described above), except that employers do not owe the additional 0.9% Medicare tax payable by higher-income employees.
+Employers owe the employer portion of such taxes which is equal to the amount of Social Security and Medicare taxes paid by employees (described above), except that employers do not owe the additional 0.9% Medicare tax payable by higher-income employees.

-iii. on exercise;
+(iii) on exercise;

 Upon exercise of an NQSO or SAR, an employer is generally entitled to an income tax deduction equal to the amount of income recognized by the employee.